ptr-yudai/ptrlib/README.md

 Library Dependency:
 - pycryptodome
+- pywin32 (If you want to handle Windows process)

 External Program:
-- When you use `SSH` function, the following programs are required:
+- If you want to use `SSH` function, the following programs are required:
   - ssh (Default path: `/usr/bin/ssh`)
   - expect (Default path: `/usr/bin/expect`)